Abicetta/AndroidNews/README.md

 The app contains a main which displays multiple news stories about android.
 The stories shown on the main screen update properly whenever new news data is fetched from the API by https://open-platform.theguardian.com/documentation/

 The main screen with the list of news.
-I made the tecnology section green colored, the other sections blue.
+I made the Technology section green colored, the other sections blue.

 ![main screen](https://github.com/Abicetta/AndroidNews/blob/master/app/src/main/res/drawable/a_news_screen4.png)